EU exit could wreck UK financial capital, says City lobby group

 A growing number of banks, including Goldman Sachs, Citi and JPMorgan, have warned a "Brexit" could hurt London's position.

 Opponents of the EU say Britain would do better to trade with the world from outside the bloc.
-Opinion polls show voters are split on the issue, with 40 percent wanting to remain in the EU and about the same proportion saying they would opt to leave.
+Polls show voters split.

 Law firm Clifford Chance said its research showed that under five possible scenarios for Britain leaving the European Union, the financial services sector - which accounts for about a 10th of Brtain's gross domestic product - would be harmed.